 Although consumers love the deep discounts that Black Friday has to offer, the actual shopping moment is in fact quite annoying.
-Among others, there are big crowds of people, parking nightmares, limited inventory problems, long line-ups at the cash, the list goes on!
+Among other things, there are big crowds of people, parking nightmares, limited inventory problems, long line-ups at the cash, the list goes on!
 In fact, a study found that 86% of consumers rank their unpleasant holiday shopping experience at the same level as “having a root canal”.

 In today’s digital age, consumers are more and more vocal about these frustrations and they do not hesitate to voice their negative experiences on various social media platforms.
 On key shopping days such as Black Friday weekend, consumers are even more present online and call out retailers whenever they are experiencing shopping difficulties.

 Acknowledging this consumer state of mind, we built a solution to make the shopping experience easier for consumers, by tuning into the signals that they were sending us in real time!
 We used multiple sources of listening tools to identify what consumers were doing and saying as they shopped.
 Consumers send signals to the market in multiple ways, we simply listened!

 Then we became the brand that solved consumer’s pain points by providing a better shopping experience during this hectic sales moment.
 A little like Santa’s helpers for consumers.